CDCgov/MaRS/README.md

     * Fastq samples detected from directory
     * Reference and dependencies for analysis on P.falciparum provided with the git bundle
     * BBDuk used to trim reads
-    * Ability to run BWA, Bowtie2, BBMap, SNAP for read alignment
+    * BWA used for read alignment
     * Variant calling using Samtools and GATK
     * Summary tables for samples with separate tables for known and novel variants
     * Summary heatmaps and frequency graphs generated
+    * The framework has been tested to work on Ubuntu 16.04 and RedHat Enterprise Linux Server Edition 6.8

 # Setup